RobbeHeirman/GildedRose-Conundra/PLAN.md

 should probably do some precondition check before running our items (as we cannot check this on item construction because of the overpowered Goblin)

-### Step5: What do we recognize in our current code setup?
+## Step5: What do we recognize in our current code setup?
 Our code looks clean now, but potential future problems may arise with the current code setup.
 If more types of items define we will need to write more methods to handle the behaviour in the GildedRoseApp.
 Resulting in one big class where all our methods will live in.
 One specific pattern comes to mind that solves [this](https://refactoring.guru/design-patterns/strategy)
-The idea is that the GildedTros App only wants to update an item, but doesn't really need to hold the details of the implementation.
+The idea is that the GildedRose App only wants to update an item, but doesn't really need to hold the details of the implementation.

+## Step6: Now that we encapsulated the concrete logic
+The logic is split off, looks great!
+Still one issue tho...
+What if we want to open a seconded Gilded Rose with other items and requirements?
+Gilded Rose depends on the StrategySelector...
+So let's change that!
+Adding an interface for a strategyselector so we can easily switch out selectors.